jameslovallo/ardi/README.md

 ### Methods

 You've probably noticed by now that the code samples from the TMDB component refer to a number of other methods, namely `fetchTrending`, `prev` and `next`.

-You can add any number of methods in your component and access them via `this.methodName`.
-Custom methods can be used in props, in your template, inside of other methods.
+You can add any number of methods in your component and access them via `this`.
+Custom methods can be used in your template, in lifecycle callbacks, or inside of other methods.
 For examples, you can view the complete code for the [TMDB demo component](/demos/tmdb).

 ## Lifecycle